JohnnySonTrinh/love-letter-generator/README.md

 - the input words fitting the letter content
 - selection from more styles for all the ways we can love!

+### Other browsers
+We built and tested this project in Chrome, and we would like to improve appearance and functionality on other browsers.

 ## Project Management (Agile Development)

 We have been using [GitHub projects](https://github.com/users/lucia2007/projects/10/views/1) for organizing our project and tracking user stories/issues.
 It is a very helpful tool which enabled us to keep all the PBIs in one place and to tackle the issues gradually and to keep an eye on our progress.